SuperSandro2000/beets-ydl/README.md

 ## Improvements of this fork

 Downloaded files are named after the video title to easily use the ``fromfilename`` plugin within beets.
+The import can be made non-interactive which best works together with strong_rec_thresh.

 ## Installation